JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/motivation.md

 In scientific programming, the most well known scipting languages are: Python,  Matlab, R

 - If you care about standard "configurations" they are just perfect.
+(PyTorch)
 - You hit a problem with more complex experiments.

 The scripting language typically makes decisions (```if```) at runtime.
 Becomes slow.